sveinse/dirscan/README.md

   - `obj.to_dict(self)`
     Serialize and return a dict representation of the object.
 In DirObj it will recurse and return the full file tree.

-  - `obj.traverse(self)` (DirObj only)
-    Traverse through the directory tree.
-This will read the full tree into memory.
-This function is necessary when creating a `DirObj` instance with `create_from_fs()` to traverse the whole file system tree into children objects.